Sheffield-Chip-Design-Team/tinyqv-byte-peripheral-template/docs/info.md

 ## What it does

-This peripheral provides a memory-mapped interface for reading NES and SNES gamepad controller states on the TinyQV RISC-V microcontroller.
-The design automatically detects which controller type is connected and exposes debounced button states through memory-mapped registers.
+This peripheral provides an interface for reading NES and SNES gamepad controller states.
+It automatically detects which controller type is connected and exposes debounced button states through memory-mapped registers.

 > For complete technical specification, see the [full documentation](https://docs.google.com/document/d/1l_B4vgzqy5NGJJAfXMa3Ju-xB-0VwFmkBfVjibhVOlY/edit?usp=sharing).